 “Floating Price” means the price specified in the Transaction as being based upon a specified index.

-"Market Disruption Event" means, with respect to an index, any of the following events (the existence of which shall be determined in good faith by EPMI): (a) the failure of the index to announce or publish information necessary for determining the Floating Price; (b) the failure of trading to commence or the permanent discontinuation or material suspension of trading in the relevant options contract or commodity on the exchange or market acting as the index; (c) the temporary or permanent discontinuance or unavailability of the index; (d) the temporary or permanent closing of any exchange acting as the index; or (e) a material change in the formula for or the method of determining the Floating Price.
+"Market Disruption Event" means, with respect to an index, any of the following events (the existence of which shall be determined in good faith by the Parties): (a) the failure of the index to announce or publish information necessary for determining the Floating Price; (b) the failure of trading to commence or the permanent discontinuation or material suspension of trading in the relevant options contract or commodity on the exchange or market acting as the index; (c) the temporary or permanent discontinuance or unavailability of the index; (d) the temporary or permanent closing of any exchange acting as the index; (e) a material change in the formula for or the method of determining the Floating Price; (f) a material change in the content of the index; or, (g) a trading limitation, if the price of such day is at the upper or lower limit of the trading range.

 “Trading Day” means a day in respect of which the relevant price source published the relevant price.